maxant/kafka-data-consistency/mf/README.md

 ## Headers, Topcs, Command, Events

 - Headers
-  - `requestId` for tracking a request through the landscape
+  - `requestId` for tracking a request through the landscape (one per browser request, propagated downstream; set in common.js)
+  - `sessionId` for tracking a session through the landscape (one per spa, set by spa upon initialisation; used for propagating errors)
   - either `event` or `command` describing what kind of record it is.
 Events may also contain the `originalCommand` attribute which led to their publication.
 - Topics